 Niger in Africa had an HDI in 2011 of 0.295

-These figures still have some inconsistencies because although a nation might have a high figure, there is no reflection of how happy a nation is or if it has excellent human rights.
+Even if a nation has a high figure, there is no reflection of how happy a nation is or if it has excellent human rights.

 In a vast country like China, the HDI in regions within the country can vary enormously.